Feature Photo: A.J. Puk, LHP, Athletics

 Acquired: 24th Rd., 2016 MLB First-Year Player Draft (TAM)

-Why He’s Here: The Fordham product relinquished neither a run nor home run across 22.1 total relief frames, with a 28-to-5 BB/K ratio, and T2 in the NYPL with eight saves.
+Why He’s Here: The Fordham product relinquished neither a run nor home run across 22.1 total relief frames, with a 28-to-5 SO/BB rate, and T2 in the NYPL with eight saves.
 Was unable to see him in a live setting, and reports on his stuff aren’t readily accessible.
 Nevertheless, an impressive season like this deserves recognition.

 Acquired: Signed as UDFA February 19, 2015 (NYM)